kundan-patna93/Code-of-python/README.md

 # Programming-of-python
 1)   Hello, World!
 Program
-2)   Program to Print an Integer (Entered by the User)
+2)   Program to Print an Integer Number and Add (Entered by the User)
 3)   Program to Multiply two Floating Point Numbers
 4)   Program to Find ASCII Value of a Character
 5)   Program to Compute Quotient and Remainder